-The four days preceding the night of the ceremony are days of abstinence; only such foods as mush and bread made from corn-meal may be eaten, nor may they contain any salt.
+The four days preceding the night of the ceremony are days of abstinence; only such foods as mush and bread made from may be eaten, nor may they contain any salt.
 To indulge in viands of a richer nature would be to invite laziness and an ugly form at a comparatively early age.
 The girl must also refrain from scratching her head or body, for marks made by her nails during this period would surely become ill-looking scars.

 All the women folk in the hogán begin grinding corn on the first day and continue at irregular intervals until the night of the third, when the meal is mixed into batter for a large corn-cake, which the mother bakes in a sort of bean-hole outside the hogán.